biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 `contains the exact separated text fragment(s)` setting will split up each feature's ID or metadata field at every occurrence of whitespace, commas, or semicolons, and then only search against perfect matches of each of those "fragments".
-This would protect us against our hypothetical `o__Fusobacteriales2` scenario.
+This option is useful for searching against matches with taxonomic classifications -- it would protect us against our hypothetical `o__Fusobacteriales2` scenario.

-(In practice this sort of problem is observable when, for example, the features being investigated include Viruses in addition to Bacteria: there are plenty of _Staphylococcus_ species and plenty of _Staphylococcus_ phages, and a basic text search for just `Staphylococcus` will give you both.)
+(This sort of problem is also observable in practice when, for example, the features being investigated include Viruses in addition to Bacteria: there are plenty of _Staphylococcus_ species and plenty of _Staphylococcus_ phages, and a basic text search for just `Staphylococcus` will give you both.
+Check out a Qurro visualization of the [Byrd demo dataset](https://biocore.github.io/qurro/demos/byrd/index.html) for an example of this.)

 ### Changing up the sample plot